unisonweb/unisonweb-org/src/data/docs/refactoring.md

 ```
 ## The easy case: a type preserving change

-First we'll do the easy case and change the implementation of a definition `pumpkinPie` without changing its type.
-This will create a new definition with a new hash and will automatically create a new definition for its dependents (such as  `thanksgivingDessert`).
+First we'll make a minor change by changing the implementation of a definition `pumpkinPie` without changing its type.
+This will create a new definition with a new hash and will automatically create updated versions of its dependents (such as  `thanksgivingDessert`).

 We first note the hashes of `pumpkinPie` and `thanksgivingDessert`: